Leptos-Use Guide

 SSR-friendly and reactive cookie access.

-You can use this function multiple times in your for the same cookie and they're signals will synchronize (even across windows/tabs).
+You can use this function multiple times for the same cookie and their signals will synchronize (even across windows/tabs).
 But there is no way to listen to changes to document.cookie directly so in case something outside of this function changes the cookie, the signal will not be updated.

 When the options max_age or expire is given then the returned signal will automatically turn to None after that time.